Quality boots can be expensive—if you’re like me, you want to extend their mileage for as long as possible.

 How to Apply Mink Oil to Your Boots

-If you’re more of a visual person, you can see how we apply mink oil in the video below:
+If you’re more of a visual person, you can see how I apply mink oil, plus what boots look like with mink oil before and after in the video below:

 Step 1: Pull the gloves on and scoop some mink oil out of the can